 It goes without saying, but if your goal is to bring back customers you need to know who on your email list is no longer buying from you.

 You also need to hone your marketing smarts to figure out why that person stopped purchasing from you, and how you can bring them back.
+Or perhaps they attended an online event and if you have the right webinar software, you can enrich your database with tags to their interests.

 To give you a leg up against your competition, segment your database and find clues about your drop-off consumers’ behavior.
 In addition to the standard gender, interests and age, set up your database to segment for: